fhdhsni/The-Secret-Life-of-Objects/README.md

     }).join(" ");
   }
 ```
 All it does is making a string out of an array of arrays.
 It does this in two step.
 First it flattens the `blocks`.
-For example for for a `blocks` like:
+For example for a `blocks` like:

 ``` javascript
 [ [ 'Kilimanjaro ' ], [ '  5895' ], [ 'Tanzania     ' ] ]